Prathamesh-chougale-17/chess-next-js/README.md

 ```terminal
 git clone
 ```
-3. Run
+2. Run
 ```terminal
 npm install
 ```
-4. Run
+3. Run
 ```
 npm run dev
 ```
-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-After making some changes, you can create a pull request and I will merge it after reviewing it.
+After reviewing and making some changes, you can create a pull request and I will merge it after reviewing it.